akshatasProjects/JS-Algo-freeCodeCamp/JS-CalorieCounter/ReadMe.md

 - The insertAdjacentHtml method takes two arguments.
 The first argument is a string that specifies the position of the inserted element.
 The second argument is a string containing the HTML to be inserted.

 - A for...of loop is used to iterate over elements in an iterable object like an array.
 The variable declared in the loop represents the current element being iterated over.

+- The Number constructor is a function that converts a value to a number.
+If the value cannot be converted, it returns NaN which stands for "Not a Number".